memtest86plus/memtest86plus/README.md

 access, and the bootloader configuration should be updated to boot from that file as if it were a Linux kernel with no initial RAM disk.
 Several boot command line options are recognised, as described below.
-If using the 16-bit boot protocol, PCMemTest will use the display in text mode (640x400).
+If using the 16-bit boot protocol, Memtest86+ will use the display in text mode (640x400).
-If using the 32-bit or 64-bit boot protocols, PCMemTest will use the display in either text mode or graphics mode, as specified in the `boot_params` struct passed to it by the bootloader.
+If using the 32-bit or 64-bit boot protocols, Memtest86+ will use the display in either text mode or graphics mode, as specified in the `boot_params` struct passed to it by the bootloader.
 If in graphics mode, the supplied framebuffer must be at least 640x400 pixels; if larger, the display will be centred.
 If